yada yada hi dharmasya

 Yasoda had lost consciousness of everything other than her sons, Krishna and Balarama.
 And again, Yasoda did not discriminate, that “Krishna is my son, but Balarama is Rohini’s.”
 Nor did Rohini discriminate that “Balarama is my son, but Krishna is Yasoda’s.”
 Both mothers were mothers to both sons, and both sons saw both as Their mothers.

-By the family of Vasudeva and Devaki and the family of Nanda and Yasoda cooperating for the service of Lord Balarama, the two families were brought together.
+By cooperating for the service of Lord Balarama, the family of Vasudeva and Devaki and the family of Nanda and Yasoda were brought together.
 And that was one of Lord Balarama’s purposes, as foretold by Gargamuni:

 ayam hi rohini-putro

 ramayan suhrdo gunaih